 GREEN HOTELS & FACILITIES

-● Monterey Conference Center, located in the heart of downtown Monterey, is LEED® Platinum Certified by the U.S. Green Council and was recognized as a 2021 Top 10 LEED® venue for its water efficiency, energy optimization, sustainable innovation, indoor environment quality and more.
-Through the adoption of programs such as the Green Building Ordinance, the Commercial Food Scrap Collection Program and the Environmentally Preferred Purchasing Policy, the Monterey Conference Center continues to position itself as a leader in the sustainable meetings movement.
+● Monterey Conference Center, located in the heart of downtown Monterey, is LEED® Platinum Certified by the U.S. Green Council and was recognized as a 2021 Top 10 LEED® venue for its water efficiency, energy optimization, sustainable innovation, indoor environment quality, and more.
+Through the adoption of programs such as the Green Building Ordinance, the Commercial Food Scrap Collection Program, and the Environmentally Preferred Purchasing Policy, the Monterey Conference Center continues to position itself as a leader in the sustainable meetings movement.

 ● Portola Hotel & Spa, conveniently adjoined to the Monterey Conference Center, has implemented a number of green initiatives throughout the hotel, including LED lighting, Energy Star® appliances, low flow faucets and showerheads, biodegradable amenity products, green cleaning supplies and more.
-The hotel is LEED® Certified by the U.S. Green Council and the winner of the 2021 California Hotels & Lodging Association's Good Earthkeeping Award, which recognizes lodging properties that have integrated environmental management practices into their everyday operations while still maintaining quality service.
+The hotel is LEED® Certified by the U.S. Green Council and was the winner of the 2021 California Hotels & Lodging Association's Good Earthkeeping Award, which recognizes lodging properties that have integrated environmental management practices into their everyday operations while still maintaining quality service.

 ● Asilomar Conference Grounds in Pacific Grove takes all aspects of sustainability into account through waste management, EV charging stations, water conservation, controlled energy use, responsibly sourced foods and more.
 The facility has won countless awards, including TripAdvisor GreenLeader “Gold Level” and the California Green Lodging Certification “Environmentalist Level,” as well as important community partnerships with the Monterey Bay Seafood Watch program and the Organics to Energy program.

 ● Pebble Beach Resorts, located less than 10 miles from the Monterey Conference Center, offers a number of programs dedicated to preserving its 5,300 acres of properties, golf courses and open coastline.
 The resort’s Energy Efficiency Program was established in 2008 and has resulted in a reduction of more than 1.9 million pounds of carbon emissions annually, while the Materials Program has diverted 6.5 million pounds of plastic, glass, metal and dozens of other materials from landfills annually.
-Other green programs include water conservation, golf ball recovery and a full-time staff dedicated to ecology and forestry.
+Other green programs include water conservation, golf ball recovery, and a full-time staff dedicated to ecology and forestry.

 CLEAN FOOD & DRINK

 ● The Monterey Bay Aquarium Seafood Watch Program has been working to transform the seafood industry for more than 20 years and has grown to be a global leader in the sustainable seafood movement.
 Nearly 90% of fish populations are fished at, or above, their sustainable limit.
 The Seafood Watch Program is committed to educating and empowering consumers, restaurants, retailers, seafood suppliers and government officials to make more sustainable decisions when it comes to food selection.
-Dozens of Monterey County’s restaurants are certified by the program including, Wild Fish, Montrio Bistro and Old Fisherman’s Grotto.
+Dozens of Monterey County’s restaurants are certified by the program including, Wild Fish, Montrio, and Old Fisherman’s Grotto.

 ● Monterey County is known for its wide variety of farmers’ markets that showcase the agricultural bounty of the destination.
 Meeting attendees can help support local growers, chefs and business-owners by visiting the markets or dining at restaurants that source ingredients from them.
-Julia’s Vegetarian Restaurant in Pacific Grove is one example of a can’t-miss, woman-owned restaurant that regularly travels to markets.
-The eatery was named the best vegetarian restaurant on the Monterey Peninsula, and also allows guests to pay it forward by donating a meal to someone in need.

 ● Monterey County is home to several wineries and vineyards dedicated to sustainable winemaking.
 Holman Ranch in Carmel Valley prides itself on its sustainable practices.
 The ranch does not use any machinery for picking or pesticides for growing, everything is hand-picked and processed naturally.
 Their holistic approach to agriculture also allows for distinct wines year-to-year based on the climate and soils.
 Scheid Vineyards, which is celebrating 50 years in 2022, in Salinas Valley received the California Green Medal Environment Award, as well as Global G.A.P., S.I.P. and C.C.S.W certifications.
 The vineyard’s winery and bottling operation is 100 percent powered by a wind turbine that also produces power for 125 nearby homes with renewable energy.